bigtoga/Examples/Statistics/Basics of statistics/Variables - Discrete vs continuous.md

 Each of the above, although the numbers might be measured "over time", the numbers themselves represent ** discrete ** data points that cannot be broken down further and are concrete representations.

 # Continuous data points
+### ELI5
+Continuous data can take on any value from a range.

 Continuous data involves complex numbers that are measured across a specific time interval.
 These numbers often need to be highly accurate and often have many decimal places.